 Ashwagandha, also known as Withania Sominfera, is a shrub that is native to dry regions such as the regions of the Mediterranean, Asia, and Africa.
 This evergreen shrub that grows year-round in many climates was popularized by the Ayurveda medicinal practices that originated in the Indian subcontinent.
 Today, the shrub has gained a lot of traction in Western culture for both its alleviating benefits and its ability to strengthen and nourish skin and hair when applied topically.

-Today, this shrub has become globalized due to its incredible healing properties making it a staple in hair, skin, and paramedical products.
+Today, this shrub has become globalized due to its incredible properties making it a staple in hair, skin, and paramedical products.
 Researchers have begun examining the ability of Ashwagandha to be used as an adaptogen— a natural ingredient that helps the body adapt to the damaging effects of stress.